Silli Lalli

-Silli Lalli is an Indian Kannada sitcom television series aired on ETV Kannada on the year 2003.
+Silli Lalli is an Indian Kannada sitcom aired on ETV Kannada on the year 2003.
 It was produced and directed by actor Sihi Kahi Chandru and written by Vijaya Prasad.
 The series starred Ravishankar Gowda, Manju Bhashini, and Roopa Prabhakar in lead roles.
 The series became hugely popular and attained cult status in Kannada television.
 It has aired more than 1,100 episodes in 4 years.

 Plot

 The series is about Vittal Rao, a doctor, and his family's day-to-day lives.
 Often one or more of the family members encounters trouble and the family works together to solve it.